Turya (Avesta): Identity

 Possible location of the peoples mentioned in the Fravardin Yasht; namely the Turya, Sairima and Dahi.

 The Turanians are not attested in historical 1st millennium BCE records.
 Achaemenid sources consistently use the term Saka when referring to northern steppe nomads, whereas Greek authors often refer to them as Scythians.
 Despite this, there is a scholarly consensus that the Turanians were Iranic steppe nomads living in the Eurasian steppe to the north of the ancient Iranians.

 This identification is based on a number of rationals.
 First, during the time of the Avesta, the region of Turan was inhabited by Iranic steppe nomads.
-In addition, a number of Turanian personal names, like Frarasyan, Agraeratha, Biderafsh, and Arjataspa, appear in the Avesta.
+In addition, a number of Turanian personal names, like Franrasyan, Agraeratha, Biderafsh, and Arjataspa, appear in the Avesta.
 They have been studied by linguists and are all Iranic in character.
 Furthermore, the story of the mythical king Thraetaona, who divided the world among his three sons Tur (Turya), Sarm (Sairima) and Iraj (Arya), is interpreted as a recognition of an ancient kinship between Turanians and Iranians.
 Finally, the ethnonym of the Sairimas has been connected to the Sarmatians and Sauromatians.
 Likewise, the ethnonym Dahi may be related to Dahaes.